Advanced Modular Armor Protection: AMAP-T

-AMAP-T (transparency) is the bulletproof glass component of AMAP.
+AMAP-T (transparency) is the armour glass component of AMAP.
 The use of modern ceramic armour reduces the weight by up to 50% compared to normal bulletproof glass of the same protection level.
-It meets STANAG 4569 levels 1 to 4.
+It is offered with protection levels ranging from STANAG 4569 1 to 4.

+In 2019, IBD Deisenroth presented an improved transparent ceramic solution based on IBD's NANOTech ceramics, offering comparable protection to opaque ceramic armour.
+Compared to armour glass, the transparent ceramic armour can reduce the weight by about 70%.
+The mosaic ceramic tiles are backed with natural nano-fibre laminates with high energy absorption.

+AMAP-X

+AMAP-X is a protection system against threats typically found in urban environments.

 Applications

 Some of the known applications for AMAP include following armoured vehicles: